 Similarly, in a 2015 study, people renting their homes on the website Airbnb (“hosts”) discriminated against would-be “guests” they believed to be African American.
 Harvard Business School researchers Benjamin G. Edelman, Michael Luca, and Daniel Svirsky sent messages to 6,400 hosts in five U.S. cities under names that signaled that the guest was either African American or Caucasian; guests’ profiles were otherwise identical and did not include photos.
 Hosts were 8% more likely to accept queries from guests with Caucasian-seeming names than guests with African American–seeming names.
 With the exception of African American females, who did not discriminate against other African American females, both African American and Caucasian hosts discriminated against African Americans.

-In some cases, members of racial minorities may suffer in negotiations because they are dealing with bigots who are hostile to them because of their race.
-But evidence suggests that subconscious and unintentional racism is a far more common source of discrimination.
-Psychologists call such bias ordinary prejudice because it is widespread and arises from the ordinary processes of thought and perception.
+In some cases, members of racial minorities may suffer in negotiations because they are dealing with bigots who are hostile to them because of their race (explicit bias).
+But evidence suggests that subconscious and unintentional racism is a far more common source of discrimination (implicit bias).
+Psychologists call such negotiation bias ordinary prejudice because it is widespread and arises from the ordinary processes of thought and perception.

 In addition, virtually all human beings tend to favor people who remind them of themselves, in terms of race, gender, religion, and so on.
 Due to this in-group favoritism, we may find ourselves recommending friends for jobs, writing letters of reference for neighbors’ children, and so on.